-Presents an introduction to the human anatomy and physiology with an emphasis on how pathology affects the human body.
+Presents an introduction to human anatomy and physiology with an emphasis on how pathology affects the human body.
 Physiology will be emphasized in respect to how it causes disease and how the disease is diagnosed and treated.
+Prerequisite(s): Eligibility for ENG 101

-MEA 110 - INTRODUCTION TO MEDICAL ASSISTING Credit(s): 2
+MEA 110 - INTRODUCTION TO MEDICAL ASSISTING

 This introductory course is designed to provide the student with an orientation into the field of Medical Assisting.
-The student will explore communication skills, stress reduction; ethnical conduct, legal/ethical issues, and confidentiality/privacy within the health care field.
+The student will explore communication skills, stress reduction, ethical conduct, legal/ethical issues, and confidentiality/privacy within the health care field.
+Prerequisite(s): Eligibility for ENG 101